Last Updated on

 With a life expectancy of 82.9 years, Andorra has the 8th highest life expectancy in the world.
 With the exception of Japan, every other country with a higher life expectancy is also a small country or a small territory: Monaco, Singapore, Macau, San Marino, Iceland, and Hong Kong.

 In order to prevent the Spanish Civil War from spreading into Andorra, France sent a force to occupy the country in 1936.
-They remained in place until 1940, when the Vichy government came to power in France.
+That force remained in place until 1940, when the Vichy government came to power in France.

 Despite having been represented at every Olympic games since 1976, Andorra has never won an Olympic medal.
 Despite being a major area for downhill skiing, they have never won a medal, even though Liechtenstein, an even smaller country, has won 10 in Alpine skiing.

 On July 6, 1934, Boris Skossyreff claimed to be the sovereign of Andorra and got the support of Andorra’s General Council.
-On July 8, he proclaimed himself Boris I, King of Andorra and declared war on the Bishop of Urgell, one of the co-princes of Andorra.
-On July 20 he was arrested by the Bishop of Urgell and expelled from Spain.
+On July 8th, he proclaimed himself Boris I, King of Andorra and declared war on the Bishop of Urgell, one of the co-princes of Andorra.
+On July 20th, he was arrested by the Bishop of Urgell and expelled from Spain.
 A fitting end to that saga, and to our list of facts about Andorra!